nss-day-cohort-24/ux-personal-site-instructions/ps-firebase.md

     - If your project is deployed, you should link to the deployed site.
 1. Make sure that you are not pushing up your Firebase Api Key
 1. Deploy your site to firebase

+## Submit Your Exercise
+Upon completion, [submit your exercise](http://bit.ly/NSSCohort24) for review.